phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.compute_pblums.md

 and [phoebe.parameters.dataset.mesh](phoebe.parameters.dataset.mesh.md)) and request any specific pblum to be exposed (per-time).

+Note:
+* for backends without `atm` compute options, 'ck2004' will be used.
+* for backends without `mesh_method` compute options, the most appropriate method will be chosen.  'roche' will be used whenever applicable, otherwise 'sphere' will be used.

 Arguments
 ------------
 * `compute` (string, optional, default=None): label of the compute